- Black Bear Pub

 Gourmet Country Breakfast

-Just because we know that no day starts without a steaming cuppa Joe, your breakfast experience will begin early when coffee,tea, and baked goods are set on the buffet starting at 7:00 am.
+Because we know that no day starts without a steaming cuppa Joe, your breakfast experience will begin early when coffee,tea, and baked goods are available in our dining room starting at 7:00 am.
 We encourage you to help yourself.

-Between 8:00-9:30am, join us in the welcoming dining room for a hearty and healthy breakfast.
-Tables for two and four are situated so guests can choose to either be private and alone or mingle and meet other guests.
+Between 8:00-10:00am, join us for a hearty and healthy breakfast.
+Tables for two and four are situated so guests can choose to have their own table or mingle and meet other guests.

 Breakfast includes an array of juices and fresh fruit, homemade goodies and a different hot entrée daily.
 You will enjoy both sweet and savory entrees as we vary our recipes to meet the tastes of our guests.
 Do you have a special Bernerhof recipe or a special request for breakfast?
 Please let us know!
 We’ll do the best we can to accommodate your requests and any special dietary needs you share with us.
 Need a candle and “happy birthday" ?
 We can do that too.